Conversations with Network Marketing Masterminds

 • training and methodology that may contradict your team training;

 … and that’s just the beginning.
-In many cases they end up stealing your influence to line their pockets with your team’s hard earned commission checks.
+In many cases they end up borrowing your influence to line their pockets with your team’s hard earned commission checks.

 Bottom line, don’t give away your power, your influence … your future.

 If something is a distraction and can take your team off-track, don’t invite it into your team.
-Say NO to a distraction of any degree.
+Say NO to the distraction.